JaydenSansom/2D-SFML-Game-Engine/HW5/HW5_README_jksanso2.txt

                 -Enter the correct directory using the "cd dirName" command.
                 -Run the command “make clean” in case any fragments of old executables remain or you are attempting to recreate the program.
                 -Run the command “make” and look to ensure that "main" and all *.o files were created.
-                -Finally, run the command “make run” to start executing the server/client and see the demonstration of Part 2!
+                -Finally, run the command “make run” to start executing the server/client and see the demonstration of the extra credit!
                 -Focus on a client window and use the following keys to control that client's character -Press A or Left to move Left -Press D or Right to move Right -Press W or Up to move Up -Press S or Down to move Down -Press /r to Restart

+        - Complete the maze and reach the end goal to win!

         *Make sure to begin the server before running the clients